Causes of Bipolar Disorder

 What Role Does Environment and Lifestyle Play in Bipolar Disorder?

-Along with a genetic link to bipolar disorder, research reveals that children of bipolar parents are often surrounded by significant environmental stressors, such as living with a parent who has a tendency toward mood swings, alcohol or substance abuse, financial and sexual indiscretions, and hospitalizations.
-Although not all bipolar offspring will develop bipolar disorder, many children of bipolar parents do progress to a different psychiatric disorder such as ADHD, major depression, schizophrenia, or substance abuse.
+Along with a genetic link to bipolar disorder, research shows that children of bipolar parents are often surrounded by significant environmental stressors.
+That may include living with a parent who has a tendency toward mood swings, alcohol or substance abuse, financial and sexual indiscretions, and hospitalizations.
+Although most children of a bipolar parent will not develop bipolar disorder, some children of bipolar parents may develop a different psychiatric disorder such as ADHD, major depression, schizophrenia, or substance abuse.

 Can Lack of Sleep Worsen the Symptoms of Bipolar Disorder?